New obstructions to symplectic embeddings: The proof of Theorem

+At this point we can make a key observation of the proof, that a version of automatic regularity can be applied in our present setting.
+Let $F$ be any curve which represents a class in $\mathcal{K}_{1/S}$.
+By Lemma \ref{reg}, the linearized Cauchy-Riemann operator along $F$ (giving infinitesimal deformations of the finite energy plane) splits.
+This allows us to apply the (four-dimensional) automatic regularity results of \cite{wendl}.
+(The curve $F$ satisfies the hypotheses of Theorem 1 of \cite{wendl} since the normal first Chern number term, $c_N$, is negative in our case.)
+In particular, no factor of the operator can have a nontrivial cokernel, and thus the Cauchy-Riemann operator itself is surjective.

-We recall that to compute the difference in orientation of two curves in the $0$ dimensional moduli space $\mathcal{K}_{1/S}$ we must identify their normal bundles and examine a family of linear almost-complex structures interpolating between the two induced structures.
-The difference is given by a sum of crossing numbers evaluated at points where the associated Cauchy-Riemann operators have nontrivial cokernel (see for example \cite{msa}, Remark 3.2.5).
-But the automatic regularity here means that there are no such irregular almost-complex structures and thus all curves have the same orientation.
+To complete the proof of Proposition \ref{nontrivial} let us now suppose that there are at least two distinct classes in the zero dimensional moduli space $\mathcal{K}_{1/S}$.
+To determine the difference in orientation of these classes we fix representative curves, $F$ and $F'$, identify their normal bundles, and choose a family of linear Cauchy-Riemann operators interpolating between the induced operators for $F$ and $F'$.
+The difference in orientations is then given by a sum of crossing numbers evaluated at parameter values for which the associated Cauchy-Riemann operators have nontrivial cokernel (see, for example, \cite{msa} Remark 3.2.5).
+But our version of automatic regularity here means that, provided we choose our interpolation to preserve the splitting, there are no such singular parameter values.
+Hence, all classes in $\mathcal{K}_{1/S}$ have the same orientation.